turingschool/backend-curriculum-site/module1/homework_assignments.md

 ### 1.5 (weekend)
 * Foxtrot: [Chapters 1,2,3,6,7 from Chris Pine's Learn to Program](https://pine.fm/LearnToProgram/)
 * [Intro to TDD](https://github.com/turingschool/curriculum/blob/master/source/topics/testing/intro-to-tdd.markdown)
+* Update portfolio with reflections from Friday's Gear Up session and any project evaluations received this week.
+See the portfolio requirements and the associated repository [here]((https://github.com/turingschool/portfolios)).

 ## WEEK 2
 ### 2.1